Personalised business insurance

 In the early days of starting a business, you're bound to hear various investment terms bandied about and wonder how it all works.
 From seed funding to Series A, B and C, it can sound a bit like a conveyer belt that, as a founder, you jump on before being automatically shunted along to the different stages.

 Well, it is a little bit like that.
 But in real life, everybody's conveyer belt is slightly different depending on their individual business and cash requirements.
 It's important to know how each stage works as early as possible, so you can decide when and how your business should source the funds it needs to keep moving forward.

 To give you an idea, here's a typical timeline of the investment stages, when they tend to happen and what they're used for:

 Family and friends

 Bootstrapping with your savings, or working part-time on your idea, is only sustainable for so long.
-You may have an early-stage prototype to work with, or a decent business plan but, with little to show investors, it's too early to go through a more formal funding round.
-That's where your friends and family come in!
-Research shows that around a third of start-ups do this and it's a great way to tide you over for a few months while you continue working on your brilliant idea.
+You may have an early-stage prototype to work with or a decent business plan but, with little to show investors, it's too early to go through a more formal funding round.
+That's where your friends and family come in.

 IPO or sale